Dhruv-Jain31/web_dev/Db_with_jwt_auth/README.md

 Same as the last but  need to use jwts for authentication.
 We have introduced the signin endpoints for both users and admins.
-For this one, in every authenticated requests, need to send the jwt in headers (Authorization : "Bearer <actual token>").
+For this one, in every authenticated requests, need to send the jwt in headers (Authorization : "Bearer <actual token>" for users and "Admin <actual token>" for admins).
 You need to use mongodb to store all the data persistently.

 ## Routes